 If you want to boost your SEO performance, tracking SEO key performance indicators (KPIs) can help alert you to problems your website might be having and strategies that are working that you can apply throughout your site.
-Like any initiative where you’re investing time, money and resources into your business, measuring and evaluating your efforts with SEO tracking can help you improve your digital marketing efforts.
+Like any initiative where you’re investing time, money and resources into your business, measuring and evaluating your efforts with SEO measurement and tracking can help you improve your digital marketing efforts.

 The best SEO metrics to track will depend on your business and your online marketing efforts, but there are general SEO KPIs to track that cover an entire website’s performance.
 If you want the answer to how do you measure SEO success, use these SEO success metrics as your guide.